Benefits of laughter on Hashimoto’s

 I have a condition, Hashimoto’s, an autoimmune disorder in which my thyroid became underactive, my digestion became tough on me and I was forced to become a slightly different person: more meticulously tracking my health and habits (off so many beloved things, discovering and starting to love the new opportunities).

-When chronic condition descends upon us, it is usually a predominant part of our day, whether tracking of what we did or how we feel, worrying or planning.
+When diagnosed with a chronic condition, it is usually a predominant part of our day: whether tracking of what we did or how we feel, worrying or planning.
 So, sometimes it is good to relax, enjoy and produce a bit more of feel-good molecules.

 What does science say?